Damian-Oswald/PRE/README.md

 remotes::install_github("https://github.com/Damian-Oswald/PRE")
 ```

-Next, attach the library to your search path and your good to go!
+Next, attach the library to your search path and you're good to go!

 ```r
 library(PRE)